Work & Career

 There’s no wiggle room

 Even if you love your job, there are times you must step away to take care of personal business.
 When your employer isn’t flexible and you don’t have the option, your stress will build.
 Brie Reynolds, a senior career specialist at Flexjobs, explains, “Flexible work options, like working remotely or having a flexible schedule, are one of the solutions to a work-related source of stress like commuting, as well as others such as office politics, and endless meetings.”
 According to a Flexjobs survey, 89 percent of those polled believed a flexible schedule would decrease their level of stress.
-Here’s evidence that working from home is a good for you—and your boss.
+If you decide to work from home, here’s what you need to get the most out of it.

 You’re drowning in to-dos